Sravankumar626/Ansible/README.md

 5) Created elastic IP and attahced to Web01 instance
 6) Creates Security groups where the ports are opened accordingly ( web port 22,80 and 443) (app and DB 22 )

-**To evaluate this app , please consider using the following boxes for best results:
+**To evaluate this app , please consider using the following boxes for best results**

-**Once the testing completes, you can delete the stack to save the extra cost on AWS.
+**Once the testing completes, you can delete the stack to save the extra cost on AWS**

 -- TO do this select your stack go to actions tab and click DELET STACK.